Arlesvold/ppdbchar/ppdb-web-app/README.md

-# PPDB Web Application
+# 🎓 PROJEK_PMB_SISWA

+## 👨‍💻 Author
+**Charles Adrian**
+- Student at SMK KARYA BANGSA
+- Software Engineering Major
+- Class: XI RPL

-## Overview
+## 📋 Overview
-This project is a simple web application for Penerimaan Peserta Didik Baru (PPDB), which includes functionalities for user registration, login, and a dashboard to display submitted form information.
+This project is a web application for Penerimaan Peserta Didik Baru (PPDB), developed as part of the Web Programming course.
+The system streamlines the student registration process with user-friendly interfaces and secure data management.

+## ⭐ Features
+- User registration and login system
+- Interactive homepage with registration guidelines
+- Secure student information forms
+- Personal dashboard for applicants
+- Real-time form validation
+- Responsive design for all devices

-## Project Structure
+## 🔧 Project Structure
 ```
 ppdb-web-app
 ├── src